casi-z/burgerQueen/menu/static/css/bootstrap/site/content/docs/5.3/content/images.md

 ---
 layout: docs
 title: Images
-description: Documentation and examples for opting images into responsive behavior (so they never become wider than their parent) and add lightweight styles to them—all via classes.
+description: Documentation and examples for opting img into responsive behavior (so they never become wider than their parent) and add lightweight styles to them—all via classes.
 group: content
 toc: true
 ---